tubbo/Snookey2/README.md

 Thank you for downloading Snookey!

-Added:
+Added:\n
-More text in general
+More text in general\n
-More descriptive and better looking text
+More descriptive and better looking text\n
-Auto closes when getting a stream spot is successful after 1 minute Retries every 2 seconds if requesting a stream spot fails with error message
+Auto closes when getting a stream spot is successful after 1 minute\n Retries every 2 seconds if requesting a stream spot fails with error message\n

 [Original Snookey by u/Spikeedoo is here.](https://github.com/Spikeedoo/SnooKey)